antique marks - everything you need to know about antique marks

 The western name for a type of Japanese earthenware exported throughout the world since the meiji period (1868-1912).

 It is named after the Satsuma provinces, but was made in many parts of Japan, notably in kyoto.
 Japanese sources suggest the Satsuma tradition dates from the 17thC, but firm identification of any pieces earlier than the 19thC is difficult.
-Some of the finest pieces were made c1900.
+See: Collecting Satsuma Pottery

 savonnerie (carpets - paris - gobelins)